GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 - If anyone can name any other data, please let me know!

 ---
-Thinking about what Collections the listed data can be classified into, we will classify them into these three categories.
+Thinking about what Collections the listed data can be classified into, we will classify them into these three Collections.
 ```
 - Users
 - Pets
 - PetWeightLogs
 ```
 - Many of you may have prepared two collections, one for users and one for pets.
 - Some people may not have prepared a collection for pet weight records.
 (It is not wrong to include the pet's weight and its registration date in the pet's Collection.
-We will explain it later.)
+This will be explained later.)
-- Have any of you prepared other Collection classifications?
+- Have any of you prepared other Collections?
 <!-- In extreme cases, you can do it with 1Collection -->.

 ---